INanaay/score-play-test/README.md

     -   If load increases, we simply spin up more API containers.
 Since they don't hold the file data (S3 does), they are extremely lightweight.
 -   **Worker Scalability (Competing Consumers)**:
     -   The workers consume from a NATS Queue Group.
 This implements the **Competing Consumers** pattern.
-    -   If the processing backlog grows, we can auto-scale the number of Worker instances (e.g., using Kubernetes HPA based on NATS Lag).
+    -   If the processing backlog grows, we can auto-scale the number of Worker instances.
 100 workers can process 100 videos in parallel.
 -   **Performance Estimation**:
     -   The API only handles control signals (JSON).
 A single Go instance can easily handle **1,000+ req/sec**.
     -   Assuming 3 requests per upload (Init, Sign Parts, Complete), one API instance could coordinate ~300 uploads/sec, or **~25 million uploads per day**.